Tierna Davidson: International career

-In 2018 Davidson played for the senior USWNT and the U-20 WNT.
-She received her first senior cap for the United States on January 21, 2018 in a friendly against Denmark.
-After the match she joined the U-20 squad in Trinidad & Tobago for the 2018 CONCACAF U-20 Championship.
-Davidson scored the tying goal in the Championship game against Mexico, but the United States would lose on penalty kicks.
+In 2018 Davidson played for both the senior USWNT and the U-20 WNT.
+She received her first senior cap on January 21, 2018, in a friendly against Denmark.
+After the match, she joined the U-20 squad in Trinidad & Tobago for the 2018 CONCACAF U-20 Championship.
+Davidson scored the tying goal in the final against Mexico, but the United States lost on penalty kicks.

-Davidson was not part to the final roster for the 2018 FIFA U-20 World Cup as she has continued to receive call-ups for the senior USWNT.
+Davidson was not part of the final roster for the 2018 FIFA U-20 World Cup as she had continued to receive call-ups to the senior national team.
 On July 18 she was named to the USWNT roster for the 2018 Tournament of Nations.

-Davidson scored her 1st international goal on August 31, 2018 against Chile.
+Davidson scored her first international goal on August 31, 2018, against Chile.

 Davidson was not part of the 2018 CONCACAF Championship due to a fractured ankle injury while playing for Stanford.
 In December, Davidson was named 2018 U.S. Soccer Young Female Player of the Year.

-After recovering from injury Davidson returned to the USWNT in January 2019 and was named to the roster for the 2019 SheBelieves Cup in February.
+After recovering from injury, Davidson returned to the USWNT in January 2019 and was named to the roster for the 2019 SheBelieves Cup in February.

-In May 2019, Davidson was named to the final 23-player squad for the 2019 FIFA World Cup, the youngest player on the roster.
+In May 2019, Davidson was named to the final 23-player squad for the 2019 FIFA World Cup.
+She was the youngest player on the roster and became the 6th ever under-21 player to start at a World Cup game for the USWNT after being named to the United States' starting lineup for their second group stage match.
+During her World Cup debut, Davidson assisted Julie Ertz and Carli Lloyd for the second and third goals of a 3–0 victory over Chile.

 In June 2021, Davidson was named to the 18-player squad for the 2020 Summer Olympics held in Tokyo.